 Good money management is the most important thing when you are starting a new business.
 It will take a while before you are earning enough to cover all of your costs, which means that you only have a limited amount of money to survive on until then.
 If you don’t handle your finances properly, you will run out of money and the business will fold, unless you can find some more investment.
 Unfortunately, this happens a lot because new business owners are not aware of the common pitfalls that they need to avoid.
-If you are starting a business of your own, it’s important that you are aware of these reasons that new businesses end up in financial trouble.
+If you are starting a business of your own, it’s important that you are aware of these reasons as to why newn businesses run into financial problems.

 A Lack Of Experience

 If this is your first time running a business, chances are, you don’t know much about business finances.
 A lot of people assume that they’ll be fine because they’re good at managing their own personal finances, but business finances are a lot different.
 Unless you are an accountant, there will be a lot of things that you don’t understand, and this lack of experience can lead to some simple mistakes that cause a lot of problems in the future.
 That’s why it’s a good idea to outsource to a company like Qaccounting, the UK’s longest-serving contractor accountancy company and have them handle your money matters for you.
 Having experienced accountants on hand means that you will avoid some of the obvious mistakes that you would otherwise make.
 You should also take the time to learn about business finances so you have a better understanding of what is going on in your business.